Data Science.

 What Does a Data Scientist Do?

-Data scientists specialize in the process of collecting, organizing and analyzing data so that the information therein can be conveyed as a clear story with actionable takeaways.
-As a general rule, data scientists are skilled in detecting patterns hidden within large volumes of data, and they often use advanced algorithms and implement machine learning models to help businesses and organizations make accurate assessments and predictions.
-The typical data scientist has deep knowledge of math and statistics, as well as experience using programming languages such as R, Python and SQL.
+Data scientists specialize in collecting, organizing and analyzing data so that the data can be conveyed as a clear story with actionable takeaways.
+Data scientists are skilled in detecting patterns hidden within large volumes of data, and they often use advanced algorithms and implement machine learning models to help organizations make accurate assessments and predictions.
+The typical data scientist has deep knowledge of math and statistics, as well as experience using programming languages.

-Data analysts are responsible for looking for actionable information within data sets, interpreting that data and then creating reports, dashboards and visualizations to communicate those insights to others within the organization and possibly to customers as well.
-The typical data analyst works with software tools like Tableau and Microsoft Power BI.
-Unlike data scientists, data analysts are not commonly expected to use advanced statistical modeling techniques, write algorithms or make predictions.
+Within the field of data science, jobs can come in different forms, beyond the role of data scientist.
+Data analysts, for instance, are responsible for looking for actionable information within data sets, interpreting that data and then creating reports, dashboards and visualizations to communicate those insights to others within the organization and possibly to customers as well.

-Data engineers design, create and manage systems that data scientists use to access and analyze data.
-Typically, the job involves building data models and data pipelines, as well as supervising extract, transform and load (ETL).
+Another role, that of the data engineer, focuses on designing, creating and managing systems that data scientists use to access and analyze data.
+Typically, the job of the data engineer involves building data models and data pipelines, as well as supervising extract, transform and load (ETL).

 While there are some skills and techniques that data scientists will need to learn if they wish to enter into more specialized fields within data science — such as deep learning, neural networks and natural language processing — there are some general proficiencies and a few key soft skills that will set up aspiring and early-career data science professionals for success: